-In 2020, the Company's management concluded that a provider MDL settlement was probable and could be reasonably estimated.
+In 2020 and 2021, the Company's management concluded that a provider MDL settlement was probable and could be reasonably estimated.
 As a result, the Company recorded a providers MDL loss in other liabilities and the expense in other expense covering litigation outcomes.
+There have been no additional accruals or payments made in 2022.